krishintharani1/GenAi_DSS/IMPLEMENTATION_SUMMARY.md

 ## Multi-Agent Narrative System - Complete Implementation

-This repository now contains a **fully functional** Multi-Agent Narrative System that meets all requirements specified in the Hackfest x Datathon challenge.

----

-## ✅ All Requirements Implemented

 ### 1. Character Memory ✓
 - **Individual memory buffers** for each character
 - Tracks: observations, inventory, goals, perceptions, important facts